hrgdavor/jsx6/apps/repl/demistify.jsx.md

 ## JSX tag

+Let's start with the basic example of what a single `JSX` tag looks like and how it translatest to JavaScript.

-A `JSX` tag is simply converted to a function call where
+A `JSX` tag is simply converted to a `function call` where
-- first parameter is tag name
+- first parameter - is tag name
-- second parameter is an Object with those attributes
+- second parameter - is an Object with those attributes
-- rest are children (more on that in the next chapter)
+- ...rest  - are children (more on that in the next chapter)

 A tag without attributes `<input/>` becomes `h("div", null)`